jayantgupta/ADC_Project/project_4/README.md

 (Server-IP can be any value from n01 to n09)

 After the client connects to the server, GET, PUT and DELETE requests can be sent to the server.

+Added.

+heartbeat.c # A tcp server that is used to give heartbeat signals. selector.c # Selector to read the heartbeat from each server and chose the leader (if applicable).